Celibistrial/freelook/README.md

 ## Usage

-If you simply want to use the mod download it from [here](https://www.curseforge.com/minecraft/mc-mods/freelook-fabric)
+If you simply want to use the mod download it from [here](https://modrinth.com/mod/freelook) or [here](https://www.curseforge.com/minecraft/mc-mods/freelook-fabric)

 ## Getting Started (Developing)